Last night the neighborhood owls were going crazy.

 What cause have I to be afraid of entering the park at this hour?

 There are no villains lurking on these benches.
 If so, they’re fast asleep.

-Shoegaze: the sounds of being overcome by a crush you know you’ll never admit.
+Shoegaze music: the sounds of being overcome by a crush you know you’ll never admit.

-Hugh’s prophecy: “I wanted to be a seer, so I buried myself in the woods.
+Hugh Cameron’s prophecies, only semi-unfulfilled.
+“I wanted to be a seer, so I buried myself in the woods.
 Some day the visions will come.”

 In the sky above the park, the news choppers and life flight helicopters circle each other warily.
 The full moon hides behind the clouds.